Slide whistle: Uses

 The slide whistle is often thought of as a toy instrument, especially in the West, though it has been and still is used in various forms of "serious" music.
 Its first appearance in notated European classical music may have been when Maurice Ravel called for one in his opera L'enfant et les sortilèges.
 More modern uses in classical music include Paul Hindemith's Kammermusik No. 1, op.
 24 no. 1 (1922), Luciano Berio's Passaggio, which uses five, and the Violin Concerto of György Ligeti, as well as pieces by Cornelius Cardew, Alberto Ginastera, Hans Werner Henze, Peter Maxwell Davies, and Krzysztof Penderecki (De Natura Sonoris II, 1971).
 John Cage's Music of Changes (1951) and Water Music (1952) both feature slide whistle and duck calls.
 The slide whistle is also used in many of the works of P. D. Q. Bach.

 In the 1930s through the 1950s it was played with great dexterity by Paul 'Hezzie' Trietsch, one of the founding members of the Hoosier Hot Shots.
 They made many recordings.

 Roger Waters played two notes on the slide whistle in the song Flaming, from Pink Floyd's debut album The Piper at the Gates of Dawn.

 A more recent appearance of the slide whistle can be heard in the 1979 song "Get Up" by Vernon Burch.
 The slide whistle segment of this song was later sampled by Deee-Lite in their 1990 hit "Groove Is in the Heart".

 Fred Schneider of The B-52's plays a plastic toy slide whistle in live performances of the song "Party Out of Bounds" as a prop for the song's drunken partygoer theme, in place of the trumpet thus used in the studio for the Wild Planet song.

-On the popular BBC Radio 4 comedy panel game show "I'm Sorry I Haven't A Clue" the swanee whistle has been paired for comic effect with the kazoo in a musical round called "Swanee-Kazoo" which has been played for over forty years.
+On the popular BBC Radio 4 comedy panel game show "I'm Sorry I Haven't A Clue" the swanee whistle has been paired for comic effect with the kazoo in a musical round called "Swanee-Kazoo".